 - Parque Rodó has two nostalgia-inspiring parks with fairgrounds for small children and overgrown!

-- Drumming comparsas are out and about any night around 8pm in all three neighbourhoods throughout the year in preparation for carnaval
+- Drumming comparsas are out and about any evening throughout the year in preparation for carnaval

 - Most hotels are in the Barrio Sur neighbourhood which is a little sketchy though improving.
 Take simple precautions to avoid problems.

-- Pubs and bars tend to be spread-out and difficult to find.
-Make sure you have done your research and know where you are going to avoid disappointment.
+- Pubs and bars tend to be spread-out and may be difficult to find.
+Make sure you have done your research and know where you are going to avoid frustration.
+Tip: Start off at Bar El Mingus in Palermo

 |I want …||Choose|